Vollinger0/esm/development.md

 ### done

+- [x] check requirements should do a test copy with robocopy
 - [x] when useRamdisk is enabled, enable checks for its file structure, when its not, do not start use the synchronizer (of course)
 - [-] game-install should have the option to install the scenario? or...
 - [x] use pyinstaller to create a distributable program without any installation overhead: <https://pyinstaller.org/>